avidLearnerInProgress/python-automation-scripts/README.md

   6. Live Cricket Score Scraper: Fetches scores from cricinfo.com and displays it in tabular format in CLI
   7. Quora Image Scraper: Fetches images from quora answers and stores them in local directory
   8. Quotes Scraper: Fetches quotes from goodreads.com and saves them into json file
+  9. IMDB Scraper: Fetches movie data from imdb.com and displays in pretty format using tabulate python package